nharsh94/fifoflow/README.md

 -   Shops
 -   Orders

-The point of FIFOFlow is to have your inventory when you need it, without the need for a college degree ~or more wasted manpower hours~.
+The point of FIFOFlow is to have your inventory when you need it, without the need for a college degree (or more wasted manpower hours).

+Easy as that! 👍

 ## Getting started

+This app was created with a Docker container.
+It's recommended to [install](https://www.docker.com/) before continuing.

 Before this app will work, you will need to complete: